“I’m not the perfect mom, but I can be good enough.”

 It is also a place where one understands the difference between self-control and others control.
 In this space, one works diligently to stay out of “Control Land,” a place where we try to control everyone or everything else around us in order to keep ourselves under control.

-I have spent many a day in Control Land.
+I have spent many days in Control Land.
 In fact, I’d say I was Governor and President of the land for a long time.
 Thankfully, though, I have been fired from that position…

 Truly, who has ever come to know and love God by having Him forced down their throat?